jeffh/flage/README.md

 Structs
 -------

 This package can use a struct for easy parsing using go's flag package.
-Supported types are any builtin types or any type that supports the `flag.Value` interface.
+Supported types supported by the `flag` package or any type that supports the `flag.Value` interface.

 ```go
 type Example struct {